jochenalt/Lisbeth/docs/source/imu.rst

 	:alt: 3DM-CV5-10 User manual
 	:target: https://www.microstrain.com/sites/default/files/3dm-cv5-10_user_manual_8500-0074_1.pdf

-Coming back to the setup.
-This needs to be done only once, so it is perfectly okay to use flying wires like this
+Before the IMU can be used, baud rate, frequency, and message format have to be defined.
+The manufacturer provides a tool called `Sensor Connect  <https://www.microstrain.com/software/sensorconnect>` for this, and a regular UART to USB adapter is used to connect it.
+(It is done only once, so it is perfectly okay to use flying wires like this)

 .. image:: /images/IMU_to_USB.png
 	:width: 700